Skip to content

 Restaurants

-There are many restaurants close to campus, especially around the intersection of University Avenue and South King Street.
+There are many eateries close to campus, especially around the intersection of University Avenue and South King Street.
 The Ala Moana Shopping Center also has tons of restaurants, and is also a great place to go shopping.

 Back To Top